 Thou shall ask for feedback.
 Always.
 Get.
 Feedback.
 Beginners need feedback.
 So do experts.
 Even just writing down your mistakes can lead to dramatic improvements in outcomes.

-So if you’re learning something new, be sure to ask a friend or colleague to review your efforts.
+So if you’re learning something new, be sure to ask a friend or colleague or even an online tutor to review your efforts.
 Their insights will shine a light on what you are doing well—and what still needs practice.

 Thou shall remember to remember.
 We forget all the time, and people typically forget 50 percent of what they learn within 24 hours.
 What’s worse, we often forget about our forgetting, and we think that we will remember something but we can’t actually recall it.